Lyra USB Audio Interface Family

 For Lyra, we have created a unit that is compatible with the widest range of computer hardware by using a USB2 interface.
 This is a UAC2 (USB Audio Class 2) interface supported natively in Mac, Linux and Android, and in Windows via a driver.

 Lyra is easy to connect to your computer and to your outboard gear.
-For Windows users ASIO and WDM drivers are provided, while for Mac OS X 10.4 or later, Lyra interfaces directly to Core Audio.
+For Windows users ASIO is provided (WDM coming soon), while for Mac OS X 10.4 or later, Lyra interfaces directly to Core Audio.
 For both Mac and PC platforms, there is a controller application to configure the unit and control its built-in mixer and other functions.
 Aside from the monitor and headphone level controls, everything else is operated solely from the Lyra controller application.
 The controller software opens on-screen as a separate panel alongside your existing editing software.
 Since Lyra is UAC2 compliant, it will also work in recent Linux and Android builds, although no control panel is provided.

 Looking to the future, low-latency synchronised networked audio and video is now becoming a reality with the implementation of AVB (Audio Video Bridging), an IEEE 802.1 networking standard.
 Lyra 2 is planned to support AVB in future firmware updates.